 - ⅓ c light corn syrup

 - ¾ cup vegan chocolate chips

-- 1 Tbsp shortening, optional
+- 1 Tbsp shortening or coconut oil, optional

 - Grease an 8-inch square pan.